-US forces sink ‘Houthi’ boats in Red Sea after attack on Maersk vessel
+US army attacks three Houthi boats in Red Sea, killing at least 10 fighters

-Global shipping giant Maersk is suspending operations in the Red Sea for 48 hours after the attack.
+Global shipping giant Maersk suspends operations in the Red Sea for 48 hours after the attack.

-The United States military says it has sunk three boats waging an attack on a container ship in the Red Sea as it continues its patrol mission to counter threats from Yemen’s Houthi rebels.
+Yemen’s Houthi rebels say they have lost at least 10 fighters after three of their vessels were attacked by US forces in the Red Sea.

-Helicopters from two US warships – the USS Eisenhower and USS Gravely – shot at the “Iranian-backed Houthi small boats” in self-defence on Sunday morning while responding to an SOS call from the Singapore-flagged vessel Maersk Hangzhou, the US Central Command (CENTCOM) said.
-The US helicopters sunk three of the boats, killing several of their crew, it said.
-A fourth boat escaped.
+In a statement on Sunday, the Houthi group said the boats were performing tasks aimed at “establishing security and stability and protecting maritime navigation”.

 Keep readinglist of 4 items